This boarding group system is unlike anything else you’ll find at Disney World, and you’ll need to understand how it works if you want to ride.

 If you are trying to see just how fast boarding groups are filled, you can do that from anywhere (you don’t have to be in the parks!).
 This is especially useful in the final days before you plan to go to Hollywood Studios.

-When boarding groups are available, you’ll be able to click the “Join a boarding group” button (of course, if you aren’t actually in the park it will tell you you can’t join).
-When boarding groups are full for the day, you won’t be able to click the button, which is the sign that the groups are full for the day.
+When boarding groups are available, you’ll be able to click the “Join a boarding group” button (of course, if you aren’t eligible, it will tell you you can’t join).
+When boarding groups are unavailable, you won’t be able to click the button, which is the sign that the groups are full for the day.